JasperVandenbroucke/BP-Microservices/README.md

 This approach works well and gives good results.
 Tomorrow I then want to look at setting this up in my project as well.

 ![image](https://github.com/user-attachments/assets/cc7d44e3-5c40-470d-a071-4a58c9838c24)

+### Saturday 29/03/2025

+Before I could start working on AuthService, I needed to be able to run my 2 services in kubernetes.
+For this, I created a Docker Image for each service (Product and ShoppingCart) along with a yaml file for Kubernetes.
+Then I created an appsettings.Production in which I defined a new connection to the ShoppingCartService, namely by using the ClusterIP.

+### Sunday 30/03/2025

+Today I effectively added an AuthService in Node JS to the project.
+For the authentication to succeed, I then also configured the Ingress controller.